Riley-Py/UWaterloo-Work/MSE 211/Week 4/Readings/Maslow's Hierarchy of Needs.md

 	1. Esteem for oneself (dignity, independence, achievement)
 	2. Respect from others (status, mastery, prestige)
 - Inferiority complex may result from imbalances during this level
-- Important for children/adolescents, and preceds
+- Important for children/adolescents, and precedes real self-esteem/dignity

+#### Self-Actualization Needs
+- Realizing one's full potential (personal growth, creativity, achieving meaningful goals)
+- Unique to each person
+- Commitment to authenticity/pursuit of purpose
+- Difficult to achieve and maintain consistently
+### Notes
+- Doesn't follow strict linear progression